A strong immune system helps to keep a person healthy. Can specific foods boost the immune system?

 - vitamin E

-Vitamins C and E can help
+Vitamins C and E can help support the immune system.

 People use ginger in a variety of dishes and desserts, as well as in teas.

 According to a review, ginger has anti-inflammatory and antioxidative properties and is likely to offer health benefits.
 However, more research is necessary to confirm whether or not it can effectively prevent illness.